SNARKChain: Proof-of-Useful-Work Blockchain Consensus with General-Purpose SNARK Marketplace: Proposed Approach

 \subsection{Circuit Registry Subnetwork}

 Our solution uses a subnetwork of nodes that manage the registered arithmetic circuits.
-The subnetwork provides functions for decentralized registration and retrieval of arithmetic circuits along with the corresponding proving and verification keys, circuit complexity, and the content of the original circuit source code file in domain-specific language.
+The subnetwork provides functions for decentralized registration and retrieval of arithmetic circuits, along with the corresponding proving and verification keys, circuit complexity, and the content of the original circuit source code file in the domain-specific language.
 This enables clients to query the database for an existing circuit that meets their requirements, thereby avoiding the overhead of registering a new circuit and reducing unnecessary load on the subnetwork.
 The circuit subnetwork consists of nodes that stake a sufficient amount of native currency.
 In the event of node misbehavior (submitting an invalid SMPC share) or inactivity (failing to respond to circuit metadata requests or missing an SMPC contribution), the stake will be slashed.

-A client requesting registration of a new circuit pays a fee that is distributed among the subnetwork nodes.
+A client requesting the registration of a new circuit pays a fee that is distributed among the subnetwork nodes.
+The fee equals the circuit's gate count multiplied by a per-gate price constant (see~\autoref{alg:essential}).
+Proof transaction fees are client-set but must exceed a complexity-proportional minimum.
 The registration request contains a source code file that is compiled by subnetwork nodes, which then participate in the trusted setup by contributing randomness using SMPC.
 SMPC enables nodes to generate the circuit key pair such that security is preserved as long as at least one node is honest and deletes its randomness after the ceremony.